-Each of these three use-cases are described in detail below:
+Each of these three use-cases is described in detail below:

 1. Automated monitoring of mask and other Personal Protective Equipment (PPE)

 Computer-vision based AI models can be trained to detect if humans are wearing PPE like masks and if health care workers are wearing PPE suits, gloves, face-shield etc., Experts all over the world concur that wearing face masks is a simple yet important way to prevent spread of infection.
 However, monitoring the PPE usage among general population is a vexing problem.
 Lack of monitoring will lead to lack of PPE compliance and will risk an emergence of the disease spread that the world has worked hard to contain so far.
 Optisol Datalabs team are experts in building such AI models for PPE monitoring, and compliance in industrial space even before this pandemic took over the world.
 In fact, we are one of the only AI service providers who have successfully implemented PPE compliance monitoring and tracking in industries to improve health and safety.
 We are re-training such models currently to detect healthcare-related PPE like masks, gloves, safety suits and face shields.

 The model we train is optimized to run in edge devices like cellphones enabling rapid deployment of such models without investing in expensive hardware.
 Such cellphone turned AI devices can be programmed to send safety violations to the concerned authorities to quickly take preventive actions.
 The detailed process flow on how to train and deploy such AI models is described in the diagram below.